Sea Fishing Boats

 - aquaculture segment.

-Fishing boats are registered under both the registrar of fishing boats under the Department of the Marine and Natural Resources.
+The registrar of fishing boats is under the Department of the Marine and Natural Resources.

 An application to the licensing authority is made in a standard format.
 A tax clearance certificate is required.
 The boat must be surveyed to show compliance with safety standards as applies to vessels generally.

-The authority must take account of a range of factors including economic and social benefits and the contribution to coastal communities that the underlying common fishery policy codes are designed to benefit.
+The authority must take into account a range of factors, including economic and social benefits and the contribution to coastal communities that the underlying common fishery policy codes are designed to benefit.

 Conditions may be applied to a licence.
-They may restrict fishing, make requirements in relation to such matters a crew nationality and prohibitions of certain types of trawls.
-The terms of consideration of the licensing application are subject to the legal obligations under EU law and in particular the Common Fisheries Policy.
+They may restrict fishing and make requirements in relation to such matters as crew nationality and prohibitions of certain types of trawls.
+The terms of consideration of the licensing application are subject to the legal obligations under EU law and, in particular, the Common Fisheries Policy.

 Applicants, licence holders and third parties may appeal to a decision regarding a license application, revocation or change to an independent appeals officer.
 The person is legally qualified and appointed by the Attorney General.
 The appeal is subject to the laws applicable to licensing.

-Fishing boats are subject to regulation in relation the registration of ships and boats generally.
-Ships are broadly defined to cover all vessels including boats.
-Ships must also be registered under the Mercantile Marine Act subject to certain exceptions for categories of vessels.
+Fishing boats are subject to regulation in relation to the registration of ships and boats generally.
+Ships are broadly defined to cover all vessels, including boats.
+Ships must also be registered under the Mercantile Marine Act, subject to certain exceptions for categories of vessels.
 Merchant shipping registration requires registration identification marks.

-An application is made to the registrar and must include certain particular.
+An application is made to the registrar and must include certain particulars.
 There are a number of local registrars.
-The local registrars undertake certain checks including in particular an inspection of the vessel.
+The local registrars undertake certain checks, including, in particular, an inspection of the vessel.